Tharos-ux/pangenome-notes/content/Working with graphs/Tools/vg.md

 ## Call bubbles on graph to get variants
 `vg deconstruct -e -a -p ref graph.gfa > variants.vcf`
-+ `-p [STR]` stands for the path to use as reference to call variants Generally, post-treatment is done on those vcf files, using **vcfbub** and **vcfwave**
++ `-p [STR]` stands for the path to use as reference to call variants
++ for W-lines, paths are referenced with two parts : link those with a '#' sign.
+Generally, post-treatment is done on those vcf files, using **vcfbub** and **vcfwave**
 ```
 # For some reason input must be gzipped, gzip file.vcf